jepegit/cellpy/notes.md

 ### 233-multi-template-system
 Made new repository (cellpy_cookies)
-Populated with two templates (standard and ife)
-Not checked and updated to code in templates for v1.0.0 yet (TODO)
+Populated with two templates (standard and ife) Checked and updated standard template, but needs more tweaking (functioning, thoubh) Not checked and updated code in ife template(TODO)